havelhakimi/HyCoEM/README.md

 - The code for operations in lorentz geometry is in the script `lorentz.py` which is obtained from [meru](https://github.com/facebookresearch/meru/blob/main/meru/lorentz.py) repository.
 - Specifically we use the functions  `exp_map0()` and `pairwise_dist()` provided in  the script `lorentz.py`

+## For Contrastive loss in Lorentz hyperbolic space
+- The code for the contrastive loss and is in the script `criterion.py`, where the loss is defined as the PyTorch class `CLLoss`.

 ## Citation
 If you find our work helpful, please cite it using the following BibTeX entry:
 ```bibtex